 Buy first-grade, one-year-old stock (older plants will not produce grapes faster) and plant them while they’re fully dormant in early spring, as soon as the ground is workable.
 Fall planting is done only in areas where there’s no danger of winter injury.
 The root system should be healthy and fibrous and should be cut back to six to eight inches long.

 The top of the plant should be cut back so that only two nodes are left on the stem.
-Even though you’re vines will be quite small the first year or two and will need fairly minimal support, it is a good idea to figure out at the beginning how you are going to support the mature vines and set up the appropriate structure than, so you don’t have to disturb the plants and they’re roots with future construction.
+Even though you’re vines will be quite small the first year or two and will need fairly minimal support, it is a good idea to figure out at the beginning how you are going to support the mature vines and set up the appropriate structure so you don’t have to disturb the plants and they’re roots with future construction.

 There are many ways to train and support grapes.
 The four-arm Kniffin system is probably the support used almost universally for grapes as a food crop and the easiest for you to start with.
 At each end of the row, set a stout 4 by 4-inch post at least 2 ½ feet into the ground.
 Brace these end posts with a diagonal piece of wood, or even set them in concrete, especially if you cannot sink them very deeply.